riggerthegeek/steeplejack/README.md

  - you can give true long-term support for your software
  - happier developers

-Steeplejack adds to this by allowing you to reuse your code.
+Steeplejack adds to this by:

+ - allowing you to reuse your code in the form of plugins
+ - being stupidly easy to set up a new server
+ - things needed in every piece of software - error logging, data modelling and routing - are provided out-of-the-box

 ## Config